UloE-G/Athletes-Corner/README.md

 **Notifactions**

-- When user do specific things like checkout, add products to bags, submit a return application, sign up to the newsletter, leave a review, or edit products a notification comes up.
+- When users do specific things like checkout, add products to bags, submit a return application, sign up to the newsletter, leave a review, or edit products a notification comes up.

 - This is used to give users confirmation throughout the site to not leave them questioning if they have done what they expected to do.